 How can we feed our families nutritious food when we are living paycheck to paycheck?

-If you consider yourself a healthy person who lives life on a budget I think you will agree you follow many of the tips below.
+If you consider yourself a healthy person who lives life on a budget, I think you will agree you follow many of the tips below.

-If you are someone who wants to eat healthier on a budget consider the following tips:
+If you are someone who wants to eat healthier on a budget, consider the following tips:

 MAKE A BUDGET

 First, you must have a budget.
-This doesn’t mean you can’t spend money it simply means- You are telling your money where to go.
+This doesn’t mean you can’t spend money.
+It simply means- You are telling your money where to go.

-Without a budget, you will have no idea how much money you have to spend on your groceries.
-When making a budget you need to figure out all the things you must pay each month- like your bills.
+Without a budget, you will have no idea how much you have to spend on your groceries.
+When making a budget, you need to figure out all the things you must pay each month- like your bills.

 SHOP FROM PANTRY

-If you are just starting to become aware of your finances and looking at what you are buying at the grocery store you may just have a good amount of food in your pantry.
+If you are just starting to become aware of your finances and looking at what you are buying at the grocery store, you may just have a good amount of food in your pantry.
 You can make dinners with just noodles and tomatoes.
 You can make dinners with cans of tuna and beans.
-Stop and really look at what you have and

 Stop and really look at what you have and search online for recipes using those ingredients.
-A simple meal made at home not only saves your hard earned cash– but it saves your waistline as well.
+A simple meal made at home not only saves your hard-earned cash– but saves your waistline as well.

-Of course, this is on my list and pretty much every money saving list I have.
+Of course, this is on my list and pretty much every money-saving list I have.
 Why?
 Because this truly is just the key to being able to feed your family healthier food for less.

-Not to say you can’t enjoy a night off from cooking but when finances are tight and your health is a concern, this is a must.
+Not to say you can’t enjoy a night off from cooking but when finances are tight, and your health is a concern, this is a must.
 Use your recipes from items in your pantry to get started on your menu for the week.

 Do your best to really get creative and come up with at least 4 meals to prepare.
-When the week is over and you stayed within your budget- the feeling of accomplishment will fill you up to get you to do it again the following week.
+When the week is over, and you stayed within your budget- the feeling of accomplishment will fill you up to get you to do it again the following week.

 ONLY BUY MEAT ON SALE

 The meat in your weekly dinners can be a budget breaker.
 You must shop the sales and compare prices for the best deal.
-I have done a few price comparisons on meat and found in our area BJ’s is the cheapest.
+I have made a few price comparisons on meat and found in our area BJ’s is the cheapest.

 MAKE A LIST

-This will probably be a meat on sale unless you hit a great sale where you can buy extra meat to store in the freezer, produce, and some dairy products.
+This will probably be meat on sale unless you hit a great deal where you can buy extra meat to store in the freezer, produce, and some dairy products.
 A list keeps you focused.
-When you start it may be helpful to cross off items as you go.
+When you start, it may be helpful to cross off items as you go.

-CHECK LIST FOR PROCESSED FOOD
+CHECKLIST FOR PROCESSED FOOD

-Pizza, was our first processed food we cut out.
+Pizza was the first processed food we cut out.
 Go slow.
 I would try to cut the same processed food out for at least one whole month before I eliminate another one.